 There had been a number of queries and searches here regarding the new airport.
 In particular the NAIA terminal 3.
 This posts is for the benefit of those who are quite new in air travel here in Manila and for those are looking for directions going to the airports.
 Believe me there are still a lot of Filipinos who have just started taking the benefit of cheap air travel lately.
 It would also be useful especially this coming holidays where we can expect lots of traffic in these terminals.

 After getting back from Tianmenshan, we had lunch at the city and I prepared for my afternoon train to Guangzhou.
 Another train I thought.
 I survived my last train ride from Chengdu, I think I can take another one.
 Initially I wanted to get my own soft sleeper on this train but the tickets were all sold out the night before, so I had to take the hard seater again.
 I had no choice if I want to get home in time for my flight the next day.
-Taking a plane was way too much of what’s left on my budget.
+Taking a plane was way too much o what’s left of my budget.
 So the night before, we purchased the 178RMB train ticket to Guangzhou.

 Transit: Manila NAIA Terminal 3